walsharry/SLRTP-Sign-Production-Evaluation/README.md

     - 128 keypoints for the face
     - 8 keypoints for the body

 The face is a subset of the 468 keypoint representations from the Mediapipe face mesh.
+See 'make_128_face_from_478.py' to create the 128 face mesh from mediapipe's 478 (mp_face_mesh.FaceMesh)

 Example visualizations can be found in the `./demo_plots/` directory.